Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Representation Space

-As mentioned in the introduction, when evaluating calibration and robustness, it is necessary to examine how decision boundaries are formed and how features are distributed within the decision regions.
-In this section, we visualize the representation space to show how the decision regions are shaped and explain the reasons behind these shapes.
+In this section, we investigate the representation space to show how decision regions, confidence contours, and gradient directions are formed and explain the mechanisms behind the formation of these shapes and directions.